Domuska/esde_client_public/README.md

 There are errors reported in DeviceActivity about too low minimum API levels, but these shouldn't be a problem, the code should compile and function properly anyway.

+Source files are in 3 folders, opimobi_ohap_files includes files gotten from Henrik at the start of the course, ohap folder includes classes related to central units and network communication and ohap_client has classes related directly to activities in the application.

 Usage instructions:

 The application starts in EntryActivity, where a new central unit is asked from ConnectionManager.
 By clicking the "ENTER" button in the middle of the screen you're taken into the itemListActivity where the device data should be represented.
 This data is queried from the server and might take a moment to show up, assuming the server being connected to is functioning properly.

 By clicking the items on the list you will be taken into either a new ItemListActivity (if you click on a container item), or DeviceActivity (if you click a device).

 In the DeviceActivity you see the item's "path" in the central unit hierarchy and some other information.
-If the item is an actuator you can click the widgets at the bottom of the screen.
+If the item is an actuator you can click the widgets at the bottom of the screen and a message to server is sent requesting the change.
 If the device is a sensor the widgets are disabled.

 After starting a DeviceActivity, 10 seconds will pass and you will get a notification in the Android notification tab that states "Something has happened to this device..." and the device's name.
 This information is not tied to server information in any way, it is purely a cosmetic thing.
 The enable and disable monitoring buttons in DeviceAcitivity's actionbar are also purely cosmetic, the value is not stored in shared preferences or in any other place where the value would stay saved.

 When set new values in actuator device's activity, the value will change immediately and a request for the server will be sent to change the value, but there are no quarantees that the value will actually be changed on the server.
 You can only be sure that the value was changed by the server by going back from the DeviceActivity screen and re-entering it (a new value should have been received from server and the UI will be drawn according to the new values).